2-Year Graduate Mentorship Training Program

 The Apricot Grove School offers a specialized two-year postgraduate mentorship in the emerging field of Neijing Nature-Based Medicine.
 Rooted in the teachings of the Huangdi Neijing, this comprehensive training integrates classical Chinese medical writings with contemporary clinical understanding.
 Grounded in the method of Classical Text Archaeology (CTA), the curriculum emphasizes the natural patterns of the cosmos and living systems, exploring how these enduring principles can be applied directly to modern healthcare practice.

-The School of Neijing Nature-Based Medicine is inspired by the ancient Greek idea of σχολή (scholē)—the root of the word “school,” which originally meant leisure, free time, and thoughtful rest.
-We embrace the belief that while life-long learning is a complex pursuit, it is most meaningful when it is calm, restorative, and rooted in curiosity, so our programs invite students to study in a way that feels spacious, reflective, and nourishing.
-Our programs invite students into a community learning environment that is spacious, reflective, and nourishing, so that study itself becomes a source of renewal rather than exhaustion.
+The School of Neijing Nature-Based Medicine is inspired by the ancient Greek idea of σχολή (scholē) — the root of the word “school,” which originally meant leisure, free time, and thoughtful rest.
+We believe that learning is most meaningful when it is calm, restorative, and rooted in curiosity.
+Our programs invite students into a community environment that is spacious, reflective, and nourishing, so that study itself becomes a source of renewal rather than exhaustion.

 Program Structure